Searchbreed

 Akitas need high grooming — daily brushing, regular professional grooming (every 4-8 weeks), coat maintenance.
 Their double coat sheds heavily, especially during two seasonal coat-blows per year.

-Large breed prone to bloat and food sensitivities.
-Feed twice daily with high-quality protein. ~1,400-1,800 kcal/day for adults.
+Large breed prone to bloat and immune-mediated skin issues.
+Feed twice daily with high-quality protein.
+Calorie needs vary widely by size, sex, neuter status, and activity; adjust to body condition.
 Key nutrients to look for: high-quality protein, omega-3, glucosamine, limited ingredients.
-Avoid: common allergens (chicken, beef, wheat, corn for sensitive individuals).
+Avoid: high-fat table scraps, rich treats.

 Akitas are generally suitable for first-time owners with basic commitment.
 They're dignified, courageous, loyal.
 Plan for consistent training from day one.